-The Board of Directors consists as from 2012 of 8 members, 3 of whom are nominated by principal shareholders.
-The Chairman and the Chief Executive Officer are never the same individual.
-The Chief Executive Officer is the only Board member with an executive function.
+Chief Executive Officer is the only Board member with an executive function.
 All other members are non-executive Directors.
-Three of the Directors are independent in accordance with the criteria of Article 526ter of the Companies Code and provision 2.3 of the Belgian Corporate Governance Code.
+Three of the Directors are independent in accordance with the criteria of Article 526ter of the Belgian Companies Code and provision 2.3 of the Belgian Corporate Governance Code.